KStateMachine/kstatemachine/README.md

 Usually if event may hold some data we define Event subclass, it is type safe.
 Sometimes if data is optional it may be simpler to use event argument.
 You can specify arbitrary argument with an event in `processEvent()` function.
-Then you can get this argument in state and transition listeners.
+Then you can get this argument in a state and transition listeners.

 ```kotlin
 val machine = createStateMachine {